-- A warning line is erected not less than 15 feet or more from the edge of a low-sloped roof, unless otherwise submitted in the project-specific Fall Protection Plan (if required) and accepted by NREL. - The warning line meets or exceeds the requirements in §1926.502(f)(2). - A controlled access zone meets or exceeds the requirements in §1926.502(g) - The employer effectively implements a work rule prohibiting the employees from going past the warning line or controlled access zone unless the worker(s) is protected by a PFAS or restraint system when performing any activities in the area between the warning line or controlled access zone and the roof edge. - Note: Working on a sloped roof having a pitch greater than 4:12 requires the use of a PFAS.
+- A warning line is erected not less than 15 ft or more from the edge of a low-sloped roof, unless otherwise submitted in the project-specific fall protection plan (if required) and accepted by NREL. - The warning line meets or exceeds the requirements in §1926.502(f)(2). - A controlled access zone meets or exceeds the requirements in §1926.502(g). - The employer effectively implements a rule prohibiting employees from going past the warning line or controlled access zone unless the worker(s) is protected by a PFAS or restraint system when performing any activities in the area between the warning line or controlled access zone and the roof edge.

+Note: Working on a sloped roof having a pitch greater than 4:12 requires the use of a PFAS.

-13.3.1.14 Holes
+12.3.1.14 Holes